THERAPY VS TUTORING

 - Schedule a minimum of two lessons a week.
 Students with learning disabilities need practice and repetition to master their lessons and it takes time to see improvement.

-- Multisensory Structured Language (MSL) has been proven effective, as verified by National Institutes of Health (NIH) studies and recommended by the American Academy of Pediatrics.
+- Multisensory Structured Language (MSL) has been proven effective, as verified by the National Institutes of Health (NIH) studies and recommended by the American Academy of Pediatrics.
 For real, age-appropriate independence in reading and writing skills, MSL Therapy 4-5 hours/week year round for 2-4 years.
 In Wisconsin, the previous listed above are accredited professional training programs for MSL